 The federal Patient Self-Determination Act (PSDA) of 1990 gives individuals age 18 and older the legal right to make choices about their medical care in advance of incapacitating illness or injury through an advance directive.

 This law states that members’ rights and personal wishes must be respected, even when the member is too sick to make decisions on their own.
 You may find the Patient Self- Determination Act at gpo.gov.

 To help ensure a person’s choices about health care are respected, the Florida legislature enacted Chapter 765, Florida Statutes.
 It requires all care providers and facilities to provide their patients with written information regarding treatment options.

 Document this discussion at least once in the member’s record.

 To comply with this requirement, we also inform members of state laws on advance directives through our members’ benefit material.
 We encourage you to have these discussions with our members.

 Information is also available from the Robert Wood Foundation, Five Wishes.
 The information there meets the legal requirements for an advance directive in Florida and may be helpful to members.
 Five Wishes is available on AgingWithDignity.org.

 Member Financial Responsibility

-Members are responsible for the copayments, deductibles and coinsurance associated with their benefit plan. ollect copayments at the time of service.
+Members are responsible for the copayments, deductibles and coinsurance associated with their benefit plan.
+Collect copayments at the time of service.
 To determine the exact member responsibility related to benefit plan deductibles and coinsurance, we recommend you submit claims first.
-You will then receive the Summary of Benefits (SOB) to see what the patient needs to pay.
+You will then receive the Summary of Benefits (SOB) to see what the member needs to pay.